pereznetworks/My-Tic-Tac-Toe-Game/tic-tac-toe-v3/README.md

         6: REMOVED
             hoverAffect() for computer dropped
-            not enough time for affect to occur when set to occur to quickly is confusing
+            not enough time for affect to occur when set to occur to quickly, is confusing

-        7: other bugs: move-randomization, double-finish-screen, a few others..
+        7: FIXED other bugs: move-randomization, double-finish-screen, variables misspelled, etc.

-# 4: DONE: Display the player’s name if they win the game
+  4: DONE: Display the player’s name if they win the game

+# FINISH Project

+  1: one last code review ...

+  2: Clean up unused variables ...

+  3: clean up and finish documentation ...